SSPuliasis/ProtView/README.md

 allowed per peptide, create parallel enzyme digests, and filter for peptides containing a specific residue or of a certain amino acid length.

+RPG treats mis-cleavage as a percentage of how frequently cleavage is missed at each theoretical cleavage site.
+The aim of ProtView is to give the theoretical upper limit of peptides that could be identified in an experiment and allow for in silico results to be compared to experimental data from software algorithms that treat mis-cleavage as the number of missed cleavages allowed per peptide .
+A function for generating mis-cleaved peptides is therefore included in ProtView, which allows the generation of mis-cleaved peptides by concatenating adjacent peptide sequences from the RPG digest up to n times, where n is the mis-cleavage number specified by the user.

 Required Arguments:
 * **input_file**: name of the RPG peptides file